xtrahuman/catalog/README.md

 ## Getting Started

 To get a local copy up and running follow these simple example steps.

 - copy this link `https://github.com/xtrahuman/catalog.git`.
 - open the command prompt or terminal.
 - write `git clone https://github.com/xtrahuman/catalog.git`.
 - enter the repository folder in your command prompt or terminal type `cd catalog`.
 - run `bundle install`.

+To start the application.

+- run `ruby main.rb`.

 ## To run the tests

 - Add to the terminal `rspec spec/filename.rb`

 ### Prerequisites